top of page

 • earrings (nagyen) $5

-We do not have grey drangju or kangling available for purchase.
+We do not have grey drangju available for purchase.

-Rinpoche requests all retreatants to continue to wear their retreat attire for both the Troma Tsok and Jinsek pujas upon the completion of the retreat which are open to the public.
-You may shower or wash up after the Phowa section is completed, but are requested to keep the same attire until all of the additional activities related to the retreat have concluded.
+Rinpoche requests all retreatants to continue to wear their retreat attire for both the Troma Tsok Offering and Jinsek pujas upon the completion of the retreat which are open to the public.
+You may shower or wash up after the Phowa section is completed, but are requested to wear the same attire for any additional practices related to the retreat have concluded.

 Practical Items